scg-unibe-ch/ese2019-team1/README.md

    <code> ng build --watch</code>
    and deploy to your firebase hosting via:
    <code> firebase deploy {build location}</code>

+ Create site admin-user:
+    to create an admin user, just go to the site and register as regular user.
+Now you need to change into the database console of the firestore. you will find one entry under 'UserDB' which is your user ID.
+Click on your UserID and set manualy a flag <code>isAdmin: true</code>.
+    Congratulation, your user is has now site-admin rights.

 ## Usage
 Once you have installed our project, you can directly register yourself and get started.